-“Jericho!”
-Came the shout again.
+“Jericho!” came the shout again.

 Jericho turned his head.

 It was Talib, coming along down the walkway and waving his hand wildly in the air.
 The Manipulator came to a stop in front of him before bending over and panting.
-Even after all of the cases they’d had together, it seemed as if Talib’s cardio still had not improved much.
+Even after all of the cases they’d had together, it seemed as if Talib’s cardio still hadn’t improved much.